Ageism: Canada

-Mandatory retirement was largely ended in Canada in December 2011, but 74% of Canadians still consider age discrimination to be a problem.

-Retirement age for Canadian airline pilots is provided by each airline with some set to age 60, but changes to the Canadian Human Rights Act have restricted retirement age set by the airlines.
+Mandatory retirement was largely ended in Canada in December 2011, but as of 2012 74% of Canadians still considered age discrimination to be a problem.
+Retirement age for Canadian airline pilots is provided by each airline with some set to age 60, but changes to the Canadian Human Rights Act have restricted the retirement age set by the airlines.
+All judges in Canada are subject to mandatory retirement, at 70 or 75 depending on the court.
+Federal senators cease to hold their seats at 75.